 The report stated the park police found me unconscious on the bike path near the intersection at Washburn Avenue and the Parkway.

 I never really liked biking around Lake Bde Maka Ska.
 Even on a good day the trails are littered with too many people clamoring for too little space.

 I started to think I probably moved off the bike path to pass some inline skaters.
-I always did.
+I always did this.
 With arms flailing and legs splaying, a group of inline skaters move like a stand of hurried flamingos.
 Over the years I made a practice to give them a wide berth by moving off the bike path and then back on.

 My mom and I walked over and saw the deep black-rubber mark on four inches of exposed curb.

 This is a story I tell myself.
 Putting my hand on the cart path made it feel real.
 I stretched my fingers over the coarse asphalt.
 Cold and impersonal, it was not accommodating to my greeting.
-My thin fingers may as well have been broken twigs; my glancing face, a bouncing golf ball.
+My thin fingers may as well have been broken twigs; a glancing face, a bouncing golf ball.

 The misunderstanding sent Caouette into a 25-foot fall.

 I couldn’t help think how similar Caouette and I were when it came to our accidents.
 We both were around the same age.
 We both had an itch to get out and zip around the Chain of Lakes.
 We both probably had too many thoughts going through our minds.
 We both were moving west into a setting sun and were blinded to what was really there.
 But where I would wake up in an emergency room, Caouette would leave behind a wife and two children.